 Let's start with the simple answers.
 No, no, and no.

 But why not?
 I still think it sounds like consulting?
-We understand why you might feel that way, so let's explore further.
+We do understand why you might feel that way, so let's explore further.

 Similarly to a consultant, you will use your background and training to help a company solve a problem.
-However, that's where most of the similarities end.
+However, that's where the similarities end.
 The MRF Startup Collaboration is a professional development and training program.
-Your PhD training has focused on building your discliplinary expertise and understanding of academic norms.
-It DOES NOT typically include instruction in project management, professional and technical communication, or even very many opportunities for interdisciplinary engagement and problem-solving.
+Your PhD training has focused on building your discliplinary expertise and your understanding of academic norms.
+It DOES NOT typically include instruction in project management, professional and technical communication, or even very many opportunities for interdisciplinary engagement or team-based problem-solving.
 THIS is the gap we're interested in.
 It's hard to learn these skills effectively in a weekend workshop or an academic class.
 The best learning opportunity is provided in a team-based environment where you work together on a meaningful project.

 THIS is what we provide you in the MRF Startup Collaboration Program when you become part of a team of like-minded and intelligent peers with the opportunity to help a real-world startup do something good for the world.
 Maybe the startup is creating affordable 3D printed housing, or portable infant incubators that can be used in migrant camps.
 Maybe it's drones that can clean wind turbines, increasing their potential as a form of sustainable energy.
 These are all real examples of MRF Startups!